 About

 By applying conventional and computational methods, I specialize in media analytics and observing digital communication patterns to provide insight into strategy-making.
-I have published eight articles and have other pieces under review.
+I have published 13 articles and have other pieces under review.
 I am also pursuing research grants that aim to improve the quality of life in local communities.
 After work, I am an outdoorsy person who enjoys hiking and traveling.